micahg/tbltp/README.md

 ## Physical Infra

-Expecting to coexist with EZQS infra for now.
+Expecting to coexist with EZQS infra for now. *For example* - you wont find the certificate issuers here because they live in the ezqs chart (if at all).

 ## Helm